trizen/Compression-Util/README.md

 # DESCRIPTION

-**Compression::Util** is a function-based module, implementing various techniques used in data compression, such as the Burrows-Wheeler transform, Move-to-front transform, Huffman Coding, Arithmetic Coding (in fixed bits), Run-length encoding, Fibonacci coding, Delta coding, LZ77/LZSS compression and LZW compression.
+**Compression::Util** is a function-based module, implementing various techniques used in data compression, such as:

+    * Burrows-Wheeler transform
+    * Move-to-front transform
+    * Huffman Coding
+    * Arithmetic Coding (in fixed bits)
+    * Run-length encoding
+    * Fibonacci coding
+    * Elias gamma/omega coding
+    * Delta coding
+    * Bzip2-like compression
+    * LZ77/LZSS compression
+    * LZW compression

 The provided techniques can be easily combined in various ways to create powerful compressors, such as the Bzip2 compressor, which is a pipeline of the following methods: